48Club/bnb-48-inscription/README.md

 ```

 ### info
-Allowing deployer to showing additional information of the project contract address or wallet address for explent meaning of them.
-Indexing and showing in the platform.
-Any inscriptions has to fill the project info first for the blue verified mark.
-Any cheating or hiding will cause the inscription get backlist and no more indexed.
+Enabling deployers to display additional information such as the project contract address or wallet address to enhance the clarity of their meaning.
+The platform will index and display this information.
+To obtain the blue verified mark, deployers must complete the project information.
+Any attempts at deception or concealment will result in the inscription being blacklisted and no longer indexed.

 |tuple|type|mandatory|description|
 |-|-|-|-|